michaeldubu/SYNERGISTIC_AUTONOMOUS_MACHINE/README.md

 Available styles:
 - `standard`: Balanced, straightforward responses
 - `claude_unwrapped`: Shows more thought process, similar to Claude's unwrapped thinking
+- `flexible`: Adapts based on context and query complexity

-## styles depend on your preference and pretrain (if any) datas structure, how you communicate with Sam
+Communication styles depend on your preference and pretrain (if any) data's structure and how you communicate with SAM.

 ### Example Interaction
 ```